What Is Freemasonry?

 spread throughout the world.
 Within 20 years, for example, the Craft had

 travelled to North America with the military forces and the colonists.
+Similarly, it

 quickly spread to other parts of the Globe.
 A Mason from any Grand Lodge